Shao-Group/scallop-umi-test/README.md

 [StringTie2](https://github.com/gpertea/stringtie),
 [Scallop](https://github.com/Kingsford-Group/scallop) and
 [CLASS2](http://ccb.jhu.edu/people/florea/research/CLASS2).
-Here we provide scripts to download datasets, run the three methods, evaluated the predicted transcripts, and reproduce the results and figures in the manuscript (under review).
+Here we provide scripts to download datasets, run the four methods, evaluated the predicted transcripts, and reproduce the results and figures in the Scallop2 paper.

 The pipeline involves in the following four steps:
 1. Download and/or compile necessary programs (`programs` directory).